binkapS/photo_gallery_pro/README.md

 # Photo Gallery Pro

 A Flutter plugin for accessing and managing photos and videos from the device gallery.
-Supports both Android and iOS platforms.
+Supports Android, iOS, and Linux platforms.

 ## Features